Anderson County Court Records

 TexasStateCourts.us is not a consumer reporting agency as defined by the FCRA and does not provide consumer reports.
 All searches conducted on TexasStateCourts.us are subject to the Terms of Service and Privacy Notice.

 Anderson County is located in East Texas with its county seat in Palestine.
-The county’s court system includes multiple district courts, a constitutional county court, a county court at law, four justice of the peace courts, and several municipal courts.
-Court records generated by these tribunals are maintained by two primary custodians: the Anderson County Clerk’s Office (for county-level and probate matters) and the Anderson County District Clerk’s Office (for district court civil, criminal, and family proceedings).
+The county's court system includes multiple district courts, a constitutional county court, a county court at law, four justice of the peace courts, and several municipal courts.
+Court records are maintained by two primary offices: the Anderson County Clerk's Office (for county-level and probate matters) and the Anderson County District Clerk's Office (for district court civil, criminal, and family proceedings).

-Individuals looking for court records in Texas can begin by consulting official clerk offices, public access terminals at the courthouse, and online databases.
-The TexasStateCourts.us website and the statewide re:SearchTX platform may also help locate publicly available case information from courts across all 254 Texas counties, including Anderson County.
-Additional searches can be conducted through the Anderson County public access portal and the county’s official records index.
+If you're looking for court records in Texas, a good starting point is the official clerk offices, public access terminals at the courthouse, and online databases.
+The TexasStateCourts.us website and the statewide re:SearchTX platform can help you locate publicly available case information from courts across all 254 Texas counties, including Anderson County.
+You can also search directly through the Anderson County public access portal and the county's official records index.

 How to Look Up a Court Case in Anderson County?

-Anderson County provides several methods to search for court case information, depending on the type of case and the office that holds the records.
+Anderson County offers several ways to search for court case information, depending on the type of case and which office holds the records.

 Online Search Options

-1. District and County Court Case Search — Anderson County maintains a public access case search portal that allows users to look up criminal and civil cases filed in the district courts and county court at law.
-After accepting the terms and conditions on the landing page, users can search by defendant name, case number, or filing date.
-A separate civil case search page is available for civil, family, and probate docket inquiries.
+1. District and County Court Case Search — Anderson County maintains a public access case search portal for criminal and civil cases filed in the district courts and county court at law.
+After accepting the terms on the landing page, you can search by defendant name, case number, or filing date.
+A separate civil case search page covers civil, family, and probate docket inquiries.

-2. re:SearchTX — The Texas Office of Court Administration’s re:SearchTX platform aggregates case data from district, county, and probate courts statewide.
-A free subscription plan allows users to search across multiple counties and preview certain documents, though full document access may require a paid plan.
+2. re:SearchTX — The Texas Office of Court Administration's re:SearchTX platform aggregates case data from district, county, and probate courts statewide.
+A free subscription lets you search across multiple counties and preview certain documents, though full document access may require a paid plan.

-3. Official Public Records Index — The Anderson County Official Records Search portal, powered by the county clerk, covers recorded documents such as deeds, liens, and other official public records.
-Users can search by grantor/grantee name, document type, or document number.
+3. Official Public Records Index — The Anderson County Official Records Search portal, run by the county clerk, covers recorded documents such as deeds, liens, and other official public records.
+You can search by grantor/grantee name, document type, or document number.

-4. Certified Copies Online — Anderson County participates in the Clerk E-Certify program, which lets users order self-validating certified copies of court documents and land records electronically.
+4. Certified Copies Online — Anderson County participates in the Clerk E-Certify program, which lets you order self-validating certified copies of court documents and land records electronically.

 In-Person and Mail Requests

-Requesters may visit either clerk’s office during business hours to search records at a public terminal or request copies from staff.
-Office hours for both the County Clerk and District Clerk are Monday through Friday, 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m. (offices close for lunch from 12:00 to 1:00 p.m.).
+You can visit either clerk's office during business hours to search records at a public terminal or ask staff for copies.
+Both offices are open Monday through Friday, 8:00 a.m. to 12:00 p.m. and 1:00 p.m. to 5:00 p.m. (closed for lunch from 12:00 to 1:00 p.m.).
 Written requests can also be submitted by mail or fax.
-When submitting a request, provide as much identifying information as possible, including full party names, case numbers, and approximate filing dates.
+Include as much identifying information as possible—full party names, case numbers, and approximate filing dates all help staff locate the right record.

 Key Office Contacts